cmcverry/encrypt-decrypt/README.md

 To compile the program, enter './compileall' into Bash.

-Starts servers by entering into Bash:
+Start servers by entering into Bash:

 'enc_server listening_port', where listening_port is the port enc_server listens on
 'dec_server listening_port', where listening_port is the port enc_server listens on